By Carol Stiffler

 In poorer communities, like ours, drug users often sell their prescription medications —suboxone, hydrocodone, or other drugs with street value — to earn money to buy meth.

-Carrie Sevarns, Eastern Upper Peninsula Opioid Response Consortium project director said communities can play a big part in helping people find and accept help, and his comment is here valid.
+Carrie Sevarns, Eastern Upper Peninsula Opioid Response Consortium project director said communities can play a big part in helping people find and accept help.
 It largely starts by removing the stigma the outlying community places on those who are gripped by addiction.

 “It is a disorder,” Sevarns said.
 It is similar to a disease such as obesity, she said, where individual choices can be an initiating factor, but once made, the science of addiction becomes the root of the disease.